usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 changes to the proposed exceptions identified in the NPRM after consideration of the public comments and its own independent assessment.
-Notably, § 35.201 does not include exceptions for password-protected course content in elementary, secondary, and postsecondary schools, which had been proposed in the NPRM.
-121 As will be discussed in more detail, it also does not include an exception for linked third-party content because that proposed exception would have been redundant and could have caused confusion.
-In the NPRM, the Department discussed the possibility of including an exception for public entities’ preexisting social media posts.
-122 After consideration of public feedback, § 35.201 includes such an exception.
-In addition, the Department made some technical tweaks and clarifications to the exceptions.
-123
+Notably, § 35.201 does not include exceptions for password-protected course content in elementary, secondary, and postsecondary schools, which had been proposed in the NPRM. {% fn 121 %} As will be discussed in more detail, it also does not include an exception for linked third-party content because that proposed exception would have been redundant and could have caused confusion.
+In the NPRM, the Department discussed the possibility of including an exception for public entities’ preexisting social media posts. {% fn 122 %} After consideration of public feedback, § 35.201 includes such an exception.
+In addition, the Department made some technical tweaks and clarifications to the exceptions. {% fn 123 %}

 The Department heard a range of views from public commenters on the exceptions proposed in the NPRM.
 The Department heard from some commenters that exceptions